 And Skylar’s not messing around when it comes to style: Her wares are a far cry from de rigeur rubber charity bands.
 She—along with the help of her squad: her mom Shari, sister Hailey, aunt Jaime, cousins and grandmother—hand-makes each bracelet out of a range of colored gemstones in both adult and kid sizes.
 Skylar’s aunt, Alisha Grimm, a jewelry designer, lends her expertise.
 “So many people—myself included, prior to Skylar’s diagnosis—are naïve about how much of an impact celiac disease has on a person’s day-to-day life,” Alisha says.
 “And it upsets me that there are people who think it’s not a legitimate disease.
 So when Skylar asked me if we could make bracelets to raise awareness and funds, I said absolutely.
 I’m just so proud of her.”

 “I just want to help find a cure,” says Skylar.
-You can find out more about the bracelets and how to order them by emailing [email protected].
+You can find out more about the bracelets and how to order them by visiting The Skylar Project’s Facebook page.
 With Celiac Awareness Month coming up in May, it’s the perfect time to wear them

 as your celiac badge of honor.